Aeroflot Flight 411

-Aeroflot Flight 411 was an international scheduled flight from Sheremetyevo Airport, Moscow to Freetown, Sierra Leone via Dakar in Senegal.
-Early on 6 July 1982, the four-engined Ilyushin Il-62 crashed and was destroyed by fire after two engines were shut down shortly after take-off.
+Aeroflot Flight 411 was a scheduled flight from Sheremetyevo Airport in Moscow, Soviet Union, to Freetown, Sierra Leone, with a stopover at Dakar-Yoff International Airport in Dakar, Senegal.
+On 6 July 1982, the Ilyushin Il-62 flying this route crashed and was destroyed by fire after two engines were shut down shortly after take-off.
 All 90 passengers and crew on board died as a result of the accident.

 Aircraft

-The accident aircraft was an Ilyushin Il-62M, with registration SSSR-86513.
+The accident aircraft was an Ilyushin Il-62M, with registration CCCP-86513.
 Its first flight was in November 1980 and it had flown slightly more than 4,800 hours prior to the accident.
 The Il-62's four jet engines are mounted in pairs, on pylons either side of the rear fuselage.

 Accident

 The aircraft took off from Moscow's Sheremetyevo Airport at 12:33am with 80 passengers and 10 crew on board.
 Within seconds the engine fire warning for No. 1 engine (Note: Engine No. 1 and Engine No. 2 are paired on the left side of the aircraft.) was annunciated.
 The crew shut down the engine and discharged the engine fire extinguishers.
 Less than a minute later the engine fire warning for No. 2 engine was also annunciated and the crew shut this engine down as well.
 The crew turned the aircraft to return to Sheremetyevo Airport but after the second engine shutdown it was only at an altitude of about 160 m and a speed of 320 km/h.
 Despite the pilots' efforts to keep it airborne, the aircraft gradually lost height and airspeed until it stalled about 75 m above the ground.
 It then crashed in a forested wetland 1.5 km east of the town of Mendeleyevo and 11.4 km northwest of Sheremetyevo Airport, less than three minutes after takeoff.
 A passenger from Sierra Leone survived the initial accident and subsequent fire, but died on the evening of 8 July.